zhong-j-yu/react-subpage/doc/Tutorial.md

 }
 ```

-Enter the browser URL as `'/hello/world'`, and you'll see the new page.
+Change the browser URL to `'/hello/world'`, and you'll see the new hello page.

 ## NotFound

-To catch unmapped URLs, create a `NotFound` page mapping to all URLs,
+To catch unmapped URLs, create a `NotFound` page that maps to all URLs,
 as the last entry of `urlMap`.

 ```js